-Pelham Board of Education discusses five-year plan/COVID -19 numbers - Shelby County Reporter
+Pelham Board of Education discusses five-year plan, COVID -19 numbers - Shelby County Reporter

 Coefield had reservations about changing safety precautions on the basis if case numbers were to rise again, having to switch back and forth between mitigation safety levels.

 “There are some people saying, ‘Well, you’ve made it below 0.5 percent, why not just go there?’
 Well, let’s say we move there, and then the next week we have seven or eight kids in one group get it, and that jacks your numbers back up,” said Coefield.
 “I know we’ve set these numbers, but they don’t have to be concrete.
 We are using these metrics as a guide, but we’re also looking at community positivity and absence numbers.
-We’re trying to use the best judgement that we can, but it does seem like we’re getting over the hump.”
+We’re trying to use the best judgment that we can, but it does seem like we’re getting over the hump.”

 The Board asked PCS Nurse Julie Stevenson her thoughts on moving to optional masks.